w3c-webmob/netinfo-usecases/README.md

 ![Android Gmail](images/android_gmail.png)

-The same option appears in Android's mail program.
+The same option appears in Android's mail application.

 ![Android mail](images/android_mail.png)

 ## Windows Phone
 Windows Phone provides users with the option to allow mobile data to be used in the event of limited Wi-Fi connectivity.
-When this option is changed to "use mobile data", the phone informs that user that "your phone will use mobile data when Wi-Fi connectivity is limited.
-This will use your data plan and may incur charged".
+When this option is changed to "use mobile data", the phone informs the user that "your phone will use mobile data when Wi-Fi connectivity is limited.
+This will use your data plan and may incur a charge".
 It's unclear what "connectivity is limited" means.

 ![Windows Phone 8 - Mobile network setting](images/wp_limited_wifi.png)